heseber/cv_writer/README.md

 ## License

-This project is part of the job-application-helper suite.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing